 South Australia's exports in a time of great challenge.
 We have had dry conditions, bushfires, COVID-19, rising trade tensions with China, and the decisions of Brexit have put us in a new position with our relationship with the United Kingdom.

-There are more than 72,000 export-related jobs in SA.
-Fewer exports mean fewer jobs here in South Australia, and we already lead the nation in unemployment (as of November 2019).
+There are more than 74,000 export-related jobs in SA.
+Fewer exports mean fewer jobs here in South Australia.

 These are real and tangible cuts to initiatives that are designed to help South Australian businesses expand their presence around the world.
 These cuts are making an impact.
 These cuts stop us from exporting to the world.

 Labor backed our producers of premium food and wine with a range of measures, including Adelaide's membership of the Great Wine Capitals Global Network; the introduction of the annual $1.8 million South Australian Wine Industry Development Scheme; annualising the Tasting Australia festival; funding a range of development and export grants, and export grants that were consistent; the development of export training; and not just a commitment to year-on-year funding but a commitment to people that we know that export education is important, to support people who are looking to export and to support people who are already exporting to look at new markets.

 The Closure of Brand SA